ropensci/taxize/cran-comments.md

 ------

-This version fixes a number of bugs and xxx.
+This version fixes a number of bugs and makes a number of changes to how some functions behave.

 Thanks!
 Scott Chamberlain